1. Will I be considered for admission if I do not have a finance background at work or in school?

 2. What are the additional costs besides the program fee?

-Participants need to cover the cost of travel and lodging, with the exception of accommodation during Module 1 and Module 7 at HKUST.
-Please click here for an estimated cost of attendance.
+Participants need to cover the cost of travel and lodging, with the exception of accommodation during Module 1 and Module 6 at HKUST.
+Please click here for the estimated cost of attendance.

 3. Are there any scholarships for the program?

-Our program does not provide scholarships.
-There are study loans from the US Federal government and the HKSAR government respectively for eligible candidates.
-Please visit the websites below for details:
+Besides, there are study loans from the US Federal government and the HKSAR government respectively for eligible candidates.
+Please visit below for more details:

 1. Do I need a student visa to study in Hong Kong?